 Choosing the Final Design

-The seven final designs were forwarded to the Commission of Fine Arts, which provided its recommendation to the United States Mint.
-After much review of all the input received to date, the United States Mint presented the final designs to the Secretary of the Treasury.
-On May 4, 1999, the United States Mint unveiled the selected design at the White House.
+The Commission of Fine Arts provided its recommendation to the Mint.
+After much review of all the input received to date, the Mint presented the final designs to the Secretary of the Treasury.
+On May 4, 1999, the Mint unveiled the selected design by sculptor Glenna Goodacre at the White House.

 The Golden Dollar's obverse, or heads, has Sacagawea portrayed in three-quarter profile.
 In a departure from numismatic tradition, she looks straight at the holder.
 Glenna Goodacre, the artist of the obverse, included the large, dark eyes attributed to Sacagawea in Shoshone legends.
 Goodacre used a present-day Shoshone college student, Randy'L He-dow Teton, as her model.